-9. A Safer School Culture
+8. A Safer School Culture

-The culture of this school is one that is safe for children and unsafe for adults that may pose a risk to children.
-There is a belief that safeguarding is the responsibility of all adults working or volunteering within the organisation and that all concerns will be reported to the Designated Safeguarding Lead or Headteacher when concerns relate to an adult.
+The culture at Bramingham Primary is one that is safe for children and unsafe for adults that may pose a risk to children.
+There is a belief that safeguarding is the responsibility of all adults working or volunteering within the organisation and that all concerns will be reported to the Designated Safeguarding Lead or Co-Headteachers when concerns relate to an adult.

 The school has a culture of listening to and hearing the voice of the child.
+On the Epraise system, the children are able to use the 'Talk To Me' function to share any concerns or worries with the deputy head.

-10. Inspection
+9. Inspection

-- From September 2019, Ofsted's inspections of early years, schools and post 16 provision will be carried out under: Ofsted's Education Framework. - School will be aware of the new inspection guidance and the requirements from Ofsted.
-Inspectors will always report on whether or not arrangements for safeguarding children and learners are effective. - The Independent Schools Inspectorate (ISI) is approved to inspect certain independent schools, and will also report on safeguarding procedures.
-ISI has a published framework which informs how they inspect at Independent Schools Inspectorate.
+- From July 2021, Ofsted's inspections of early years, schools and post-16 provision will be carried out under: Ofsted's Education Inspection Framework. - Bramingham Primary will be aware of the new inspection guidance and the requirements from Ofsted.
+Inspectors will always report on whether or not arrangements for safeguarding children and learners are effective. - The Independent Schools Inspectorate (ISI) is approved to inspect certain independent schools and will also report on safeguarding procedures.
+ISI has a published framework which informs how they inspect at Independent Schools.

-11. Safer Recruitment and Selection
+10. Safer Recruitment and Selection

-The school pays full regard to 'Keeping Children Safe in Education' (DfE 2019).
+The school pays full regard to 'Keeping Children Safe in Education' (DfE 2022).
 Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
-It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS), Childcare (Disqualification) Regulations (where applicable) and prohibition order checks in respect of the following which will also include historic GTCE sanctions and EEA regulating authorities.
-School acknowledges that S128 checks should be completed on governors.
+It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS), Childcare (Disqualification) Regulations (where applicable) and prohibition order checks in respect of the following which will also include historic GTCE sanctions.

+Bramingham Primary acknowledge that S128 checks should be completed on those members of staff and Governors taking part in management.
 A section 128 would prohibit someone from:

-- serving as a governor of a maintained school - holding a management position in an independent school, academy or free school as an employee - becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school - becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children - Sharon Flowers and Michelle Bithrey have undertaken Safer Recruitment training.
-One of the above will be involved in all staff / volunteer recruitment processes and sit on the recruitment panel
+- serving as a governor of a maintained school - holding a management position in an independent school, academy or free school as an employee - becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school

+- becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children

+Bramingham Primary have undertaken Safer Recruitment training.
+One of the above will be involved in all staff/volunteer recruitment processes and sit on the recruitment panel